What You Need to Know About Food Labels to Remain Safe This Halloween

 Nerds®: This voluntary advisory statement on Nerds indicates the product "May contain wheat and egg."

 Peeps®: This voluntary advisory statement on Peeps indicates the product "May contain milk."

 Laffy Taffy® large size: This large size Laffy Taffy contains egg as an ingredient.

 Laffy Taffy® small size.
 A smaller size Laffy Taffy does not have egg on the ingredient statement.
 This is a prime example of how the same food made in different sizes may have different ingredients (and allergens).

 Brach's Candy Corn® (above) contains sesame oil.
 Sesame is not considered a top 8 allergen by the FDA, so it is not normally listed in the Allergen Information section of a label.

 The Allergen Information statement is a voluntary advisory statement by this company to alert customers that its product may contain several of the major allergens.
 Always check the front and back of packages for advisory statements.
 Do not rely on these statements alone to decide if a product is safe - you must read the entire label.

-Kids With Food Allergies Foundation (KFA) is a growing national nonprofit organization of 40,000 individuals, families and businesses.
+Kids With Food Allergies (KFA) is a growing national community of 40,000 individuals, families and businesses.
+KFA is a division of the Asthma and Allergy Foundation of America, the largest and oldest patient organization dedicated to asthma and allergies.
 Its rapid growth has been spurred by the unprecedented rise in food allergies, which affect about 1 in every 12 children.